I. If You Need to Calm Down Right Now

 Brief breath holds during walking, running, or cycling that produce intermittent hypoxic exposure, train CO2 tolerance and oxygen efficiency.

 Breath-hold sequences used by freedivers to develop CO2 and oxygen tolerance.
-Best practiced sitting or lying down.
+Best practised sitting or lying down.
 Never in water alone.

 Never practice apnea tables in water without a trained partner.
 Shallow-water blackout from breath-holding has caused multiple deaths in unsupervised practice.